 So why all the pressure?

-Ironically, despite this secular Israeli mentality of “Army Service Over All,” many of those same people don’t care much whether charedim serve.
+Ironically, despite this secular Israeli mentality of “Army Service Over All,” many of those same people don’t personally care much whether charedim serve.

 Because they wish they didn’t have to serve, many of these same people aren’t so upset by charedim avoiding the draft.
 It makes sense to them.
 So it depends who.
 Some resent the seeming unfairness, others are apathetic.